awsdocs/aws-doc-sdk-examples/dotnetv3/cross-service/SubscribePublishTranslate/Readme.md

 3. Choose **Next**.

-4. In the **Project Name** field, specify **SNSApplication**.
+4. In the **Project Name** field, specify **SubscribePublishTranslate**.

 5. Choose **Next**.

+6. Make sure that the Target Framework is set to .NET Core 5.0 (or the current version of .NET Core) has been selected.

 6. Choose **Create**.

-## Add the required AWS Packages to your project
+## Add the AWS Packages

-At this point, you have a new project named **SNSApplication**.
+At this point, you have a new project named **SubscribePublishTranslate**.
 You must add the required AWS packages to your project, as shown in this illustration.

 ![AWS Tracking Application](images/packages.png)

-Once you add these packages, you can use the AWS SDK for .NET in your project.
+Once you add the packages, you can use the AWS SDK for .NET in your project.

-1. In the Solution Explorer, right-click the project name, **SNSPubSubExample**.
+1. In the Solution Explorer, right-click the project name, **SubscribePublishTranslate**.

 2. Select **Manage NuGet Packages...**.

-3. Choose **Browse**.
+3. When the NuGet packages dialog opens, choose **Browse**.

 4. In the **Search** field, specify **AWSSDK.Core**.

-5. Select it from the list, and then click the **Install** button in the right-hand pane.
+5. Select the AWSSDK.Core package from the list, and then click the **Install** button in the right-hand pane.

 ![Install NuGet Package](images/install_package.png)